bpkowal/delay-discounting-web/README.md

 then opening web browser (Chrome) and navagating to  http://localhost:8080/

-user data are saved to test.txt in main/setup to run one participant at a time with no ID
+user data are saved to test.txt in main/setup to run one participant at a time with no ID test.txt will not close if user does not complete program and may cause subsiquent errors following first run

+ctrl-c is used to terminate program

 test folder is for running nosetests...